Adding frames of silence in video editing adds more than just silence – say what? By adding a few frames of silence, you can enhance a story.

-- There is at least 10 frames of silence between the narration and any soundbite.
+- There are at least 10 frames of silence between the narration and any soundbite.

 Watch the story again.
 Just listen to it this time.
-If you listen closely you can hear all the pauses in between narration and soundbites.
+If you listen carefully, you can hear all the pauses in between narration and soundbites.
 This is a subtle trick.
-It also a very effective trick.
+It also a handy skill.
 The beauty of it is it won’t cost you but a few more seconds.
-If you’re in a world that requires short running times this is huge.
+If you’re in a world that requires short running times, this is huge.

-Upon revisiting this story I think I left this moment just a bit too soon.
+Upon revisiting this story, I think I left this moment just a bit too soon.
 I think I could have held this for at least 15 more frames.
 Would 15 more frames have made any difference in the overall story?
-No, but it’s important to understand how just changing a few frames in an edit can create such a different edit in the end.
+No, but it’s essential to understand how just changing a few frames in an edit can create such a different edit in the end.

 After the soundbite is a slow 80 Frame dissolve to a car going by and I put a slow zoom in on the shot.